Koreatown is a neighborhood in Los Angeles, California. Here are my top recommendations for visiting the area.

 1992 LA Uprisings

-In many predominantly Black Los Angeles neighborhoods, Korean citizens owned the majority of businesses.
+In many predominantly black Los Angeles neighborhoods, Korean individuals and families owned the majority of businesses.
 Leading up to the events of 1992 was the murder of a 15 year old African-American girl, Latasha Harlins, at a Korean owned market.
 In March of 1991, a store clerk accused Harlins of theft and shot the teenager point blank.
 This was caught on surveillance video and the clerk, Soon Ja Du, was convicted of voluntary manslaughter.
 Despite this, she did not serve another day in prison and was released on probation.